sanderfu/USV-Guidance-System/README.md

 ## Installation:
 The guidance system includes a devcontainer environment for use with Docker in Visual Studio Code.
-Opening the contrainer will fetch and build all necessary dependencies.
+Opening the contrainer and running install_dependencies.sh in <em>scripts</em> with sudo privelege will fetch and build all dependencies.
 > :warning: **The devcontainer environment is still in development**: Proceed with persistence!

 ## Running the Guidance System